-THE BASICS Currently, Alabama has three Minor League Baseball teams: Birmingham Barons, Mobile BayBears, and Montgomery Biscuits.
+Currently, Alabama has three Minor League Baseball teams: the Birmingham Barons, the Mobile BayBears, and the Montgomery Biscuits.
 From north-to-south, the drive from Birmingham to Mobile is about four hours (266 miles).
 The drive between Mobile and Montgomery is about two-and-a-half hours (172 miles), and the drive from Montgomery to Birmingham is about one-and-a-half hours (90 miles).
-So for any baseball fan, this is a really easy drive whether you start in Alabama or begin your trip in a neighboring state.
+So for any baseball fan, this is an easy drive whether you start in Alabama or begin your trip in a neighboring state.

 Planning this trip is a bit more difficult because a few years ago the Southern League, the Double-A league all three Alabama teams play in, switched from the traditional structure of three-game series to five-game series.
 So when one of the Alabama teams hosts another team from the state it can be difficult to visit all three ballparks in quick succession.
 Everybody has their own method for organizing schedules to create travel plans.
 I am a BIG fan of putting everything into an Excel spreadsheet so I can look at what teams are at home side-by-side.

 As we lived in Tuscaloosa when planning the trip, we headed south to Mobile and worked our way north to see each of the teams.
 Due to the Southern League having an off-day on Monday, May 28 (Memorial Day), we were unable to see all three teams on consecutive nights.
 However, if schedules align it is quite feasible.
-So instead of trying to cram three ballparks into consecutive nights, we added a few extras days to spend in Mobile, Gulf Shores and Montgomery.
+So instead of trying to cram three ballparks into consecutive nights, we added a few extras days to our trip.

 The stadium is located on reclaimed marsh land and is surrounded by a variety of shopping plazas, so there are plenty of parking spots at the ballpark that opened in 1997.
 The stadium is named after Mobile-native and Hall of Famer Hank Aaron, but a plaque outside the park honors all of the city’s native sons who have been elected to the National Baseball Hall of Fame.
 The plaque notes that Satchel Paige (Class of 1971, Willie McCovey (Class of 1986), Billy Williams (Class of 1987), and Ozzie Smith (Class of 2002) are also enshrined at Cooperstown alongside Aaron (Class of 1982).